What is Collapse Companioning™?

 🔶 The Human Behavior Research That Inspired The Collapse Companioning™ Process

-Collapse Companioning™ was created by Maya Frost, a mindfulness trainer, trauma-informed facilitator, and creative breakthrough coach, in early 2020 as a way to help those who were struggling during the pandemic.
+Collapse Companioning™ was first offered by Maya Frost, a mindfulness trainer, trauma-informed facilitator, and creative breakthrough coach, in early 2020 as a way to help those who were struggling during the pandemic.

-In the beginning it was focused on addressing the needs of women around the world who had lost loved ones to Covid and were unable to say goodbye, hold a funeral, or process their grief among others due to the imposed isolation requirements.
+In the beginning it was focused on addressing the needs of women who had lost loved ones to COVID and were unable to say goodbye, hold a funeral, or process their grief among others due to the imposed isolation requirements.

 Due to the deep despair these women were experiencing, their isolation, and the lack of programs to support them, Ms. Frost recognized the need to offer daily support rather than the traditional weekly or bi-weekly schedules used by coaches and therapists.